OrencioRodolfo/json-schema-quicktypes/docs/envelope/envelope.schema.md

                     "type": "string",
                     "enum": [
                         "sportsbook",
-                        "pokerstars"
+                        "host"
                     ],
-                    "description": "Identifies by who is the message being produced (either Sportsbook app or the PokerStars host app)"
+                    "description": "Identifies by who is the message being produced (either Sportsbook app or the host app)" }
-                }
             }
         }